cscorley/dissertation/chapters/2_related/1_tr_general.md

 measures*.
 A popular effectiveness measure used in software is described by
 @Poshyvanyk-etal_2007, and uses the rank of the first relevant document found.

-We can form a null and alternative hypotheses for a one-tailed test using the evaluation measures discussed above to determine which of the approaches is better and by using a significance test on the effectiveness measures to determine if we should reject or accept a hypothesis.
-We can also use a two-sided test to determine if there is a difference between the two approaches.
+I can form a null and alternative hypotheses for a one-tailed test using the evaluation measures discussed above to determine which of the approaches is better and by using a significance test on the effectiveness measures to determine if I should reject or accept a hypothesis.
+I can also use a two-sided test to determine if there is a difference between the two approaches.

-There are several applicable ranked-based significance tests we can use.
+There are several applicable ranked-based significance tests I can use.
 According to @Croft-etal_2010, the most common ones are the sign test, the t-test, and the Wilcoxon sign-ranked test.